Fresh 48 Preparation

 If your birth plan doesn't go as planned

 Sometimes birth is everything we hope it to be, and sometimes complications arise.
 In some instances emergency interventions are needed, recovery is harder than expected or your new baby just needs a higher level of care.
 In these instances, we have options.
 In the event your baby is placed in the NICU, as a family you may choose still to have your session take place there.
 I only ask that your nurse or the pediatric hospitalist agree your little one is well enough for portraits and to come up with any restrictions I may need to observe.
-Often times, this will mean your session may not take place until the day of discharge.
+I am happy to return on day of discharge for a complimentary NICU graduation day session.
 I am also open to rescheduling to in home when mom, baby and family have all adjusted to their new lifestyle.

 I always try to photograph Fresh 48 sessions in the same pattern.
 It works very well for babies and your support team visiting with you.
+If you have a lot of guests with you, we will ask them to leave the room for the first 20 minutes or so to focus on just your baby and mom portraits.
 I'll first change your baby down to just a dry diaper if needed and leave on her kimono top if she hasn't been holding temperature well quite yet.
 Remember, the simpler your baby's dressings are, the more we end up focusing on the tiny little features.
 I'll ask for your swaddle blanket if you opted to bring some in and swaddle your little one back up to settle down after being handled.
 Then I will start photographing just baby in the bassinet.
 If mom is feeling up to coming over to the bassinet, there are a few images that might include her hands on her new baby.
-Then I'll pass baby onto dad for a quick three or four minutes.
-Participating siblings or grandparents may also have their opportunity here.
-Next, I will make a bit of a nest at the foot of mom's bed to have a few full body portraits and some unique angles separate from the bassinet.
+Then I'll pass baby onto dad for a quick five to ten minutes.
+Participating siblings or grandparents may also have their opportunity here and are welcome to join us again at this time.
 Lastly, we finish up with mom and baby portraits and ask dad/siblings/support team to gather for one last group portrait.